 To assemble the Angel, we’ll start with using the Micro-Pop Dots on the bottom layer that has cut outs.
-These Pop-Dots are very small and a tad tedious to work with, but it’s totally worth the effort.
-I found using tweezers works the best to grab the dots from the package and place in spaces that fit around the angel.
+These Pop-Dots are very small and a tad tedious to work with, but it’s worth the effort.
+I found using tweezers works best to grab the dots from the package and place them in spaces that fit around the angel.

 Once you’ve placed the pop dots around the angel evenly and spaced similarly to the photo above, you’re ready to start layering.
 Remove the top of the pop dots on the very bottom line of the skirt.

-With just the bottom line of dots exposed, hold the skirt up and place the layer directly on top of the solid bottom piece.
+With the bottom line of dots exposed, hold the skirt up and place the layer directly on top of the solid bottom piece.
 Holding the bottom part up until you have it exactly lined up.
-Once you have it in the right alignment, then press down on the bottom of the skirt to adhere that first line of pop dots.
+Once you have it in the right alignment, press down on the bottom of the skirt to adhere to that first line of pop dots.

-Next, carefully turn over the angel and gently bend back the bottom layer in order to expose the rest of the covered pop-dots.
+Next, carefully turn over the angel and gently bend back the bottom layer to expose the rest of the covered pop-dots.
 Remove the top to expose the adhesive and firmly attach the layer.